 We are using google meet and slack for our day-to-day communication.
 Slack is a great tool to talk via text with another colleague, a group of colleagues or even to broadcast a message in larger teams.
 Slack truly helps us stay connected throughout work hours, brainstorm solutions together and even use the platform for quick calls.
 Coffee break discussions that were held face-to-face before are still part of our day, thanks to slack where we’ve kept our #office channel open for these video calls.
 It may sound odd, but scheduling these talks is now more important than ever.
 It is crucial to build and leverage the interpersonal relationships within the teams.
 It can even be as simple as knowingly dedicating the first 5-10 minutes of a meeting for regular chit-chat.

 Google meet is used by us for more formal meetings, both internal and external.
 We have invited several clients for online meetings using google meet, and have been able to successfully transition our workshops to the platform as well.

 Diagramming ideation processes

 As a creative company, whiteboard brainstorming exercises are an important part of our work too.
 We are using multiple tools for online collaboration and brainstorming.
-Two effective tools for this are Mural and Miro, which both allow teams to get together at any time for mapping and diagramming their ideation process.

 Another neat little trick is to set up a Google Doc file to document any ideas, thoughts or questions that people may have while allowing everybody to contribute to the document at the same time without the need to email it back and forth.